phobos2077/fo2_ecco/docs/ecco_readme.txt

 > BIG GUNS:
 - Two new 40mm Grenade weapons and a new flamethrower added to make Big Guns skill more useful in early-to-mid game.
 - Bozar changed to be a single-shot anti-materiel rifle, uses new .50 BMG ammo, need 7 STR and has very high damage.
 For machinegunning use LSW or M60 instead.
-- M60 is a true machine gun: more powerful with 100 rounds ammo capacity.
+- M60 is a true machine gun: more powerful with 100 rounds ammo capacity, while LSW is a versatile LMG.
+- Some ammo types can be crafted and Flamethrower can be upgraded via Fix-Boy.
 - ST now adds to base skill.